Getting back to work is an important step

 Returning to work after an injury can be a daunting process.
 You may be anxious to return to work but your doctor will not yet certify you fit for work.
-Alternatively, you may feel like you are being pushed back to work by your doctors, the workers’ compensation insurer or your employer before you are ready.
+Or you may feel like you are being pushed back to work by your doctors, the workers compensation insurer or your employer before you are ready.
 Both of these situations can be distressing.

 Workers Compensation Scheme